Nom, nom ... with added chicken meatballs.

 6 c. chicken broth

-¾ c. quinoa, rinsed and soaked for a few minutes, drained and fluffed
+¾ c. quinoa, rinsed and soaked for a few minutes, drained

 1 rind parmesan cheese